|Cancer Defeated Newsletter

 Dr. Berkson notes that sensible cell biologists know everyone forms cancer cells during their lifetime, but only 30% are diagnosed with clinical cancer — suggesting that you're born with the capacity to destroy cancer cells using your immune system... and that disease occurs when something disrupts your normal immune response.

-Though cancer usually develops over a long time period, the disease begins with damage to either genes or mitochondria in a cell — along with a weakened immune system that allows these abnormal cells to proliferate.
+Though cancer usually develops over a long time period, the disease begins from a mutation of a gene or genes in a cell -- along with a weakened immune system that allows these abnormal cells to proliferate.

 The first — and best — line of defense against cancer is a good offense… through a sound, high-antioxidant, mostly raw diet full of nourishing enzymes.